postmanlabs/openapi-to-postman/TESTGENERATION.md

 To facilitate automation, you might want to modify property values with "randomized" or specific values.
 The overwrites are mapped based on the OpenApi operationId.
-Anything added in `overwriteKeyValues` array, will be used to modify to the postman request body.
+Anything added in `overwriteRequestBody` array, will be used to modify to the postman request body.

 Properties explained:
 - **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman Request Body will be extended
-- **overwriteKeyValues (Array)** : Array of key/value pairs to overwrite in the Postman Request Body.
+- **overwriteRequestBody (Array)** : Array of key/value pairs to overwrite in the Postman Request Body.

 - **key (string)** : The key that will be targetted in the request body to overwrite/extend.
 - **value (string)** : The value that will be used to overwrite/extend the key in the request body OR use the [Postman Dynamic variables](https://learning.postman.com/docs/writing-scripts/script-references/variables-list/) to use dynamic values like `{{$guid}}` or `{{randomInt}}`.